jsevo/taxumap/README.md

 # Visualize the embedding (will save to present working directory as "taxumap_scatterplot.pdf")
 tu.scatter(save=True)

-# Save the embedding (will save to present working directory as "taxumap_embedding.csv")
+# Save the embedding (will save to present working directory as "taxumap_embedding.csv" if no parameter passed)
-tu.save_embedding('path/to/savedir')
+tu.save_embedding('path/to/embedding.csv')

 ```